Skip to content

 Clear cache in Chrome

-How can I clear Chrome’s browser cache to fix Tallyfy issues?
+How to clear Chrome’s cache for Tallyfy

-8. Enable the Cookies and other site data checkbox.
+6. Check Cookies and other site data.

 Troubleshooting > Clear cache in Edge